Williams Lake Community Health Profile

 Aboriginal: 'Aboriginal' includes persons who reported being an Aboriginal person - that is, First Nations (North American Indian), Métis or Inuk (Inuit), and/or those who reported Registered or Treaty Indian status registered under the Indian Act of Canada, and/or those who reported membership in a First Nation or Indian band.

-Age-standardization: Age-standardized rate are rates that would have existed if the population had the same age distribution as the selected reference population.
-The BC Community Health Profiles use the 1991 Census of Canada estimates as the reference population, and chronic disease incidence and prevalence rates have been age-standardized using the direct standardization method with five-year age groups.
+Age-standardization: Age-standardized rate is a rate that would have existed if the population had the same age distribution as the selected reference population.
+The BC Community Health Profiles use estimates for a given year (1991 or 2011) as the reference population, and chronic disease incidence and prevalence rates have been age-standardized using the direct standardization method with five-year age groups.

 Chronic disease: Chronic diseases, also known as non-communicable diseases, are diseases that are persistent and generally slow in progression, which can be treated but not cured.
 Chronic diseases often have common risk factors, such as tobacco use, unhealthy diet, and physical inactivity.
 Societal, economic, and physical conditions influence and shape these behaviours and affect chronic disease rates in communities.
 Note: the information presented in the profiles on chronic diseases shows the number of people who have been newly diagnosed.
 Because these figures are based on diagnosis they do not capture those individuals how have not sought medical help.

 Drug-induced deaths: Deaths due to drug-induced causes.
 This category of deaths excludes unintentional injuries, homicides, and other causes that could be indirectly related to drug use.
 Deaths directly due to alcohol are also excluded.

 Incidence: The number of people newly diagnosed with a disease in a population during a specific time period is called the incidence.
 Incidence is often presented as a rate, such as the number of people who get sick per 1,000 people.